vscode-neovim/vscode-neovim/README.md

    statusbar item.
 10. `g:vscode_clipboard`: Clipboard provider using VSCode's clipboard API.
 Used by default when in WSL.
 See `:h g:clipboard` for more details.
 Usage: `let g:clipboard = g:vscode_clipboard`
-11. `vscode.eval()`: evaluate javascript in vscode and return the result
+11. `vscode.eval()`: evaluate javascript synchronously in vscode and return the result
+12. `vscode.eval_async()`: evaluate javascript asynchronously in vscode

 ### vscode.action(name, opts)